Eurovision Song Contest 1988: Contest overview

 The contest took place on 30 April 1988 at 20:00 (IST) with a duration of 2 hours and 50 minutes.
-Had Cyprus participated as planned, the country had been drawn to perform in position number two.
+Had Cyprus participated as planned, the country was drawn to perform in position number two.

 The contest was opened by a video montage highlighting ancient Celtic structures, items and mythology pertaining to prehistoric Ireland, transitioning to footage of modern-day Ireland and Dublin.
 This was followed by a performance of the previous year's winning entry, "Hold Me Now", by Johnny Logan.
 The interval act was the Irish rock group Hothouse Flowers, with a music video of their song "Don't Go"; the group's lead singer Liam Ó Maonlaí also appeared on stage before the music video played to explain the meaning behind the song – first in Irish, then in English – while playing piano.
 The music video, featuring the Hothouse Flowers performing the song in eleven European countries, received funding from the European Economic Community as part of the organisation's goal of advancing European integration.
 The trophy awarded to the winners was presented at the end of the broadcast by Johnny Logan.

 The winner was represented by the song "Ne partez pas sans moi", composed by Atilla Şereftuğ, written by Nella Martinetti and performed by Céline Dion.
 It was Switzerland's second Eurovision win, following its victory at the in 1956.
-It also remains, as of 2025, the last time that a song in the French language has won.
+It also remains, as of 2026, the last time that a song in the French language has won.
 The finished in second place for the eleventh time, while finished in last place for the sixth time, and achieved its second nul points result.